nowsecure/mobile-incident-response/introduction.md

 # How is mobile IR different than traditional computers?

 # Common Mobile IR scenarios
-There are a number of likely scenarios you will be presented with when it comes to IR for mobile devices:
+There are a number of common scenarios you will encounter when it performing IR for mobile devices:

 * Internal investigation
 * Malware discovered